Production and materials

 Follow the same steps as for smooth calf, but avoid the last step of applying wax.
 The wax will clog up the pores, and eventually crack due to the structure of country calf.
 Applying wax to the hard counters such as the toe box and the heel cap in order to achieve a spit shine still works fine, since those areas won’t crease and crack the wax.

 How do I take care of my suede shoes?

 Always put shoe trees in the shoes when not in use.

 Waterproof your new shoes by using Saphir Super Invulner.

-Regularly use a suede brush to lift up the hairs, and remove superficial dust and dirt.
+Regularly use a suede brush to lift up the hairs, and remove surface dust and dirt.

 To completely renovate your suede shoes, we recommend using a suede shampoo to thoroughly clean them.
 Mix 1 part Saphir Omninettoyant Cleaner with two parts water, and work the mixture into the suede using a dobber.
 Rinse off excess shampoo, and let dry for 24 hours.
 When dry, lift up the hairs using a suede brush, and then use a pigmented spray to enrich the color and restore the luster.
 We recommend using the Saphir Renovateur Spray.
 Finally, waterproof by using Saphir Super Invulner.